Croktopus/effective-keyboard-height/readme.md

 ## Previous Work
 Similar definitions already exist to define what a proper keyboard height should be, with specifications for modern “low profile” keyboards (fun fact: Cherry MX was developed as a low profile switch) existing at least as early as 1984 and continuing to be updated to this day.
 However, there are a few reasons why we feel this standard is a better fit for this community.
-* Existing standards assume that a keyboard will only be used with the keycaps with which they come
+* Existing standards tend to measure from the top of the keycap, which ignores the potential for different profile keycaps to be installed on the same keyboard design
 * Measurements based on the home row can be gamed by using a particularly low keyboard angle
 * The intent of this standard is not to set a maximum keyboard height, but to create a better shared vocabulary
 * This is free